-Jaisalmer Fort is a UNESCO World Heritage Site in Jaisalmer, Rajasthan state, India.
+Jaisalmer Fort is a UNESCO World Heritage Site at Jaisalmer, Rajasthan state, India.
 Jaisalmer Fort was built by the Rajput ruler, Rawal Jaisal in 1156 AD.
 This fort is a fully preserved fort and is one among the largest such forts in the World.

 Situated on Trikuta Hills, this magnificent fort has the Great Thar Desert as its backdrop.
 The Silk road or Silk Route, an ancient trade route between East and the West, passes through this fortified city.
 In olden days, Caravans and travelers of Silk route, used the ramparts of the fort as their way-station.